syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/upload.md

 >Note:
 >1.
 Chunk upload will work when the selected file size is greater than the specified chunk size.
 Otherwise, it upload the files normally.
 >2.
-The pause and resume features available only when the chunk upload is enabled.
+The pause and resume features are available only when the chunk upload is enabled.
 >3.
 To handle chunk upload in server side, an additional argument of `size` with `long` type must be passed to the Upload method in the controller.
 Refer to the [Physical File Provider](https://github.com/SyncfusionExamples/ej2-aspcore-file-provider/blob/master/Controllers/FileManagerController.cs#L75) example on how this can be implemented.

 ## Auto Upload